Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMOpenUrlAction.md

 ```

 ### -Id
-Optional unique identifier for the action.
-If not specified, a new GUID will be
+(Optional) A unique identifier for the action.
+If not specified, a new GUID will be generated automatically.
-generated automatically.
-The ID can be useful when you need to reference this
+The ID can be useful when you need to reference this action programmatically.
-action programmatically.

 ```yaml
 Type: String